canonical/Ubuntu-Sans-fonts/README.md

 If you want to build fonts manually on your own computer:

 * `make build` will produce font files.
+* `make dev` will produce only variable font files.
 * `make test` will run [FontBakery](https://github.com/googlefonts/fontbakery)'s quality assurance tests.
 * `make proof` will generate HTML proof files.